cbetta/betta.io/content/blog/2017-12-04-work-betta-is-joining-hoopy.md

 Today, interest in developer experience and developer relations is growing so fast that it’s nearly impossible for companies to hire the right expertise in-house.
 By Hoopy and Work Betta working together you’ll have access to more than we could ever offer alone.

 We'd love to hear your thoughts?
 [Book an initial chat](mailto:cristiano@hoopy.io) with us today.

+## Registration Info

+Work Betta Ltd is registered in England and Wales with company number 10168553.

+20-22 Wenlock Road, London, England, N1 7GU.